metablaster/WindowsFirewallRuleset/README.md

     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
     ```

-7. Now if you don't have PowerShell context menu then move to C root drive,
+7. Now if you don't have PowerShell context menu then move to C root drive by executing following 2
-this is where you extracted your downloaded zip file:
+lines, this is where you extracted your downloaded zip file:

     ```powershell
+    c:
     cd C:\
     ```